 If Bob has pervert's instincts he may try bosom or knee instead.
 And if Alice likes it, it can go further with a kiss or even more.

 - Bob grabs the wrong hand.
-(Add bonus points if it's a big, badass guy.
+(Add bonus points if it's a huge, manly guy.
 Extra points if he seems to like it.)

 - The lights went on before he has the time to do it.

 - The popcorn/coke glass is suddenly spilled to kill the attempt.
-When it's coke, Alice frequently quits to go to the restroom (and not come back before the end of movie) while Bob is thinking "What an Idiot!" (especially if his clumsiness ruined Alice's favorite clothes).
+When it's coke, Alice frequently quits to go to the restroom (and not come back before the end of movie) while Bob is thinking he's an idiot (especially if his clumsiness ruined Alice's favorite clothes).